Search by Keyword

 The Beatles returned to De Lane Lea Recording Studios on May 31st at 7 pm for more work on “Too Much.”
 George Martin was still absent, the same engineering team as the previous session manning the controls once again.
 The first order of business was to make a reduction mix of the rhythm track from the previous session since all four tracks of the four-track tape were filled.
 Two attempts at a reduction mix were made, the second one deemed best and ready for overdubs.

-George then double-tracked his vocals in spots while John and Paul performed harmony and backing vocals, all four Beatles performing handclaps undoubtedly at the same time.
+George then double-tracked his vocals while John and Paul performed harmony and backing vocals, all four Beatles performing handclaps undoubtedly at the same time.
 The long instrumental section that closes the song allowed for much vocal ad libbing by all involved, the vocalists chanting “too much” in various ways, which descended into “tuba, tuba” and then “Cuba, Cuba” before the song came to a close.
 It's during this time that George twice recites “with your long blonde hair and your eyes of blue” from The Mersey's hit song “Sorrow” as well as other vocalizations.
 By midnight this session was complete.